SteveGilham/altcover/docs/`dotnet-test`-integration.md

 **Note**: As MSBuild informational output is suppressed by default with `dotnet test`, and log verbosity has no fine-grained control, the `-v m` (`--verbosity minimal`) option is needed to show the progress and summary information for the instrumentation and collection process if this is desired.

-**Note**: In the case of multiple target frameworks the framework identifier will be inserted ahead of the extension (if any) of the file name given in `/p:AltCoverXmlReport` just as for the default `coverage.xml` name.
+**Note**: In the case of multiple target frameworks the framework identifier will be inserted ahead of the extension (if any) of the file name given in `/p:AltCoverReport` just as for the default `coverage.xml` or `coverage.json` name.

 ## Example
 ```
-dotnet test /p:AltCover=true /p:AltCoverXmlreport=".\altcover.xml" /p:AltCoverAssemblyExcludeFilter=NUnit
+dotnet test /p:AltCover=true /p:AltCoverReport=".\altcover.xml" /p:AltCoverAssemblyExcludeFilter=NUnit
 ```
 Chooses a different report name, and excludes the `NUnit3.TestAdapter` assembly that comes with its pdb files, and gets instrumented by default.